 Content acquisition may be preceded by content metadata acquisition.
 If possible, the acquisition path for metadata should also follow the redirection path.
-Additionally, metadata must be indexed based on rewritten URIs in the case of HTTP-redirection and must be indexed based on published URIs in the case of DNS-redirection.
-Thus, the request routing interface and the metadata interface are tightly c coupled in that the result of request routing (a rewritten URI pointing to the dCDN) must serve as a input to metadata lookup. Ιf the content metadata includes information for acquiring the content, then the metadata interface is also tightly coupled with the acquisition interface in that the result of the metadata lookup (an acquisition URL likely hosted by the uCDN) should serve as input to the content acquisition.
+Additionally, we assume metadata is indexed based on rewritten URIs in the case of HTTP-redirection and is indexed based on published URIs in the case of DNS-redirection.
+Thus, the Request Routing Interface and the Metadata Interface are tightly coupled in that the result of request routing (a rewritten URI pointing to the dCDN) serves as an input to metadata lookup.
+If the content metadata Interface is also tightly coupled with the acquisition interface in that the result of the metadata lookup (an acquisition URL likely hosted by the uCDN) should serve as input to the content acquisition.